 Police Reports, Documents and Scannable Media

-If you are a defendant or a defense attorney in a criminal matter and want police reports and other documents related to your or your client’s case, the City Prosecutor’s Office now employs Journal Technology’s JusticeWeb service for electronic disclosure.
+If you are a defendant or a defense attorney in a criminal matter and want to obtain police reports and other documents related to your case or your client’s case, the City Prosecutor’s Office now employs Journal Technology’s JusticeWeb service for electronic disclosure.
 It is entirely web based.
-We have discontinued our email based and walk-in disclosure system.

 Each separate JusticeWeb disclosure package is $5.50.
 Packages are created in office upon receipt of disclosure from TPD, PCAC, etc. Mercury, our secure pay vendor, will manage your purchase of a disclosure package.
 Please have your credit card information ready.
 Once you have paid, the package can be accessed online at your convenience, as many times as you would like before the case is disposed.
 You may of course download paid-for packages should you wish.
 Packages are in PDF format.